-While a DUNJONQUEST Epic Adventure can accomodate a considerable variety of characters and equipment (including characters brought from other games), The Datestones of Ryn, and other Microquests provide a single character, already equipped, for each player.
+While a DUNJONQUEST Epic Adventure can accommodate a considerable variety of characters and equipment (including characters brought from other games), The Datestones of Ryn provides a single character, already equipped, for each player.
 The characteristics, arms, and armor of Brian Hammerhand (your character for the quest) will be displayed on the computer screen at the beginning of your adventure.